RobertDeBiro/C_Programs/Processes/5.Process_comm-FIFO/Readme.md

  - makes a FIFO special file with name *pathname*
  - *mode* specifies the FIFO's permissions, such as *prwxrwxr-x*
  - a FIFO special file is similar to a pipe, except that it is created in a different way
+   - pipe:
+      - inside our program we must create an array with two elements (file descriptor) and pipe with that array
+   - FIFO:
+      - we only need to create FIFO file, and that can be done either inside our program or inside terminal, hence it is less complicated then pipe

 ### Return value
  - on success mkfifo() and mkfifoat() return 0